 Let’s explore the container capabilities and go over a few container layout examples in the video below:

-If you’ve built your site with the “old” section, row, column layout, you need to convert your data to the new container layout.
+If you’ve built your site prior to version 1.2 using the “old” section, row, and column layout, you first need to convert your data to the new container layout.

 Bricks comes with a built-in container migrator that migrates your existing Bricks data to the new container layout with one-click.
 So you don’t have to re-create your entire site from scratch.